 If you want to review Optiboot’s wiki or review their code, you can find the github link here.

-ATmega chip is a high-performance, low-power 8-Bit microcontroller.
-It has different sizes of EEPROM, SRAM, and FLASH memory.
-It can read and write to FLASH memory up to 10,000 times but has a powerful command that runs in 131 majority single cycles.
-In ATmega sleep mode, it draws a standby current of 0.1 uA.
+The ATmega chip is a high-performance, low-power 8-bit microcontroller.
+It has varying sizes of EEPROM, SRAM, and FLASH memory.
+The FLASH memory can be read and written to 10,000 times, and it has 131 powerful instructions that operate in a single cycle.
+In sleep mode, the ATmega draws a standby current of 0.1 µA.